uzh-oec/seb-en/Installation SEB.md

 ## Installation Safe Exam Browser

-Nachfolgend finden Sie alle Informationen rund um die Installation des Safe Exam Browsers (SEB).
+Below you will find all the information related to the installation of Safe Exam Browser (SEB).